willnode/supabase-docker/README.md

 Dokploy provide some [templates](https://docs.dokploy.com/docs/core/templates) for all sort of Docker applications. we can use it to deploy Supabase.

 If you want some customization, you can deploy through your `docker-compose.yml` file.
+Here is an [example](./docker-compose.dokploy.yml).

 Here is the process to deploy Supabase from `docker-compose.yml` file.
 1. Create a new project in Dokploy.
 2. Create a Compose service in project.